Austio/learning/the-little-schemer.md

   - When recurring on list of s-expressions, l, user car/cdr if either null? or atom(car l) are true
  5. Additions terminates with 0 (+ n 0), multiplication with 1 (x n 1) and cons with () (cons list ())
  6. Simplify only after the function is correct
+ 7. Recur on subparts that are of the same nature (sublists of a list, subexpressions of an arithmetic expression)
+ 8. Use helper functions to abstract from representation

 ### Definitions
   - atom is a string/number